derosaseric/cash-card/README.md

 ## Project Description

 The Family Cash Card application is designed to give parents ease and control over managing funds for their children.
-Throughout this project, you will develop a complete RESTful API using Spring Boot.
+This project includes a complete RESTful API developed using Spring Boot.
 The key functionalities of the application include:

 - Creating a cash card in a database.
 - Editing, deleting, and viewing multiple cash cards.